RUTVIK-BHUVA/Git-Tutorial/README.txt

 Difference between git rm and git restore ans : if you want to move the whole file back to the untracked state, then we do git rm, otherwise if we just want the changes to be moved in working area and staging area then we do git restore
+`git diff commit1 commit2` --> gives the difference of all file changes between two commits `` --> If we want to avoid opening a text editor like vim/nano to add commit message we can use this following command